MagiX7/Zenit/README.md

 Zenit is a material editor node-based in OpenGL and C++ for the final thesis at UPC-CITM.
 This tool is centered in the PBR metallic workflow, allowing to create each different textures that take part in this technique.

-custom FBX model loading is also supported.
+Zenit also supports custom FBX model loading.

 ## Files generation